chaitusolasa/Elk-stack/README.md

 ____________________

-So over here I have installed minikube to recreate a k8s on a single cloud machine.
+So over here I have installed minikube to recreate a k8s cluster on a single cloud machine.

 Setting up elk stack:
 ____________________